RED BRIDGE TEAM

 Cathie is trained as an architect with three decades experience managing park landscape and building projects across the country.
 She is skilled at developing public- private partnership teams to plan, design and transform landscapes.
 Cathie believes that civic projects should be publicly driven and has developed successful techniques for engaging communities in the planning and stewardship of their parks.
 A creative team builder, Cathie brings the right mix of talent and expertise to each project.
 She develops effective planning processes that organize and advance complex projects.
 Cathie directed the Golden Gate National Parks Conservancy Project Office from 1996–2018 with a team of planners, designers, biologists and project managers.

-While working at the Golden Gate National Parks Conservancy, Cathie managed widely enjoyed projects such as the Golden Gate Bridge Plaza Welcome Center, Lands End Lookout Visitor Center, Fort Baker Cavallo Point reuse plan, Crissy Field and Golden Gate’s park-wide Trails Forever initiative.
-As president of Heritage Partners (now Red Bridge), she directed a team of over 50 individuals and firms to fulfill critical planning, design and implementation needs for National Park Service projects, primarily in the Northeast Region.
-National Park projects included plans at over 40 parks including work at Statue of Liberty, Acadia, Boston, Governors Island and Weir Farm.
+While working at the Golden Gate National Parks Conservancy, Cathie managed widely enjoyed projects such as the Golden Gate Bridge Plaza Welcome Center, Lands End Lookout Visitor Center, Fort Baker Cavallo Point reuse plan, Crissy Field and Golden Gate’s parkwide Trails Forever initiative.
+As president of Heritage Partners (now Red Bridge), she directed a team of over 50 individuals and firms to fulfill critical planning, design implementation needs for National Park Service projects, primarily in the Northeast Region.
+National Park projects encompassed plans at over 40 parks including work at Statue of Liberty, Acadia, Boston, Governors Island and Weir Farm.
 Additionally, Cathie and Red Bridge successfully managed the execution of two federal park planning Indefinite Quantities Contracts.

 Cathie Barner’s Resume